A Family Guide to Home Care After Hospital Discharge

 Our guide ‘The First Two Weeks at Home After Hospital Discharge – A Practical Playbook’ provides a roadmap.
 It emphasizes scheduled check-ins, daily walking goals, safe bathroom routines and consistent wound monitoring.

 At CARE Homecare we design a simple written playbook for each family.
 It lists medication times, meals, hydration, exercise, toileting and rest.
-We place it on the fridge so every family member and caregiver can follow the same plan.
+We can place it on the fridge so every family member and caregiver can follow the same plan.
 This coordination reduces confusion and keeps recovery predictable.

 Hidden Risks Families Often Miss